Suleika Jaouad

-Jaouad was born in New York City to a Tunisian father and a Swiss mother.
-Her father Hédi taught French at Skidmore College in Saratoga Springs, New York.
-Her mother Anne was an artist.
-She attended the Juilliard School's pre-college program, where she studied the double bass.
+Early life and education

-She graduated from Princeton University in 2010, and earned an MFA from Bennington College in writing and literature.
-Jaouad travels around the U.S. teaching writing and wellness workshops and she speaks at high schools, universities, hospitals, corporations, fund-raisers and professional events.
-Jaouad has been featured on NPR's Talk of the Nation, NBC's Weekend Today, CBS News, The Paris Review, the Los Angeles Times and Darling magazine, among others.
-Her TED Talk titled "What almost dying taught me about living" was released in June 2019.
+Jaouad was born in New York City to a Muslim father from Tunisia and a Catholic mother from Switzerland.
+Her father, Hédi, taught French at Skidmore College in Saratoga Springs, New York.
+Her mother, Anne, is an artist.
+Suleika attended the Juilliard School's pre-college program, where she studied the double bass.

-Jaouad is married to musician Jon Batiste, with whom she has been in a relationship since 2014.
-According to a 2012 New York Times wellness article, Life, Interrupted, which she chronicled her experiences as a young adult with cancer on a weekly basis, Jaouad wrote she first met Batiste as a teenager in band camp.
-In April 2022, the couple revealed in a television interview that they had been secretly married in February 2022.
+She attended Princeton University, where she majored in Near Eastern studies and double-minored in French and gender studies, receiving an AB with highest honors in 2010.
+A decade later, in 2020, she earned an MFA in writing and literature from Bennington College.
+Jaouad travels around the U.S., teaching writing and wellness workshops and speaking at high schools, universities, hospitals, corporations, fund-raisers, and professional events.
+Her story has been featured on NPR's Talk of the Nation, NBC's Weekend Today, and the CBS News, while also appearing in The Paris Review, the Los Angeles Times, and Darling magazine, among others.
+Her TED Talk, entitled "What almost dying taught me about living," was released in June 2019.